ABOUT

 Education & Recognition

 At the same time that he was working as a driver, Kendrick attended Los Angeles Valley College’s film program, where he tried nearly every role on set before discovering his true passion for directing and first assistant directing.
-He was honored on the Dean’s List multiple times and went on to compete in the prestigious Student Showcase, facing off against seasoned filmmakers—including Dan Southworth, the Red Ranger from Power Rangers, an actor he admired as a child.
+He was honored on the Dean’s List multiple YEAR’S and went on to compete in the prestigious Student Showcase, facing off against seasoned filmmakers—including Dan Southworth, the Red Ranger from Power Rangers, an actor he admired as a child.
 Despite doubts, Kendrick’s short film Hello Katie earned Best Cinematography, officially cementing his title as an award-winning filmmaker.

 Professional Career & Mission